 He is listed a defender in FPL but is basically a defensive midfielder who goes often to the right wing.

-His price is just £5.0m.
+His price is £5.9m, which was just £5.0m at the start of the season.
 The on going season is his 1st full season with Spurs.

 Pedro is young, energetic and well capable of producing lots of attacking returns.
 You should definitely consider him for your FPL teams.